 Why is it so important to have a correctly fitting saddle?

-You wouldn’t consider wearing a pair of shoes that were so small they hurt you feet or a pair that were too big they just fell off so why would you allow your horse to have a saddle that didn’t fit properly?
-Except a poorly fitted saddle is far more serious than an ill-fitting pair of shoes, the wrong saddle will not only be uncomfortable it will, over time, become painful and could make your horse bad tempered.
-After all if your horse is in pain he can’t tell you so will try to avoid the source of the pain.
-People don’t realise that a poor fitting saddle can also make for a very uncomfortable and even painful ride too, especially if you suffer from back pain yourself.
+You wouldn’t consider wearing a pair of shoes that were so small they hurt your feet or a pair that were too big they just fell off so why would you allow your horse to have a saddle that didn’t fit properly?
+Except a poorly fitted saddle is far more serious than an ill-fitting pair of shoes, the wrong saddle will not only be uncomfortable it will, over time, become painful and could make your horse bad-tempered.
+After all, if your horse is in pain he can’t tell you so will try to avoid the source of the pain.
+People don’t realize that a poorly fitting saddle can also make for a very uncomfortable and even painful ride too, especially if you suffer from back pain yourself.

 Parts of the saddle